National Biodiversity Conference 2022

 Biodiversity loss is a critical issue that impacts the natural world, our societies and our economies.
 Humans depend on nature for our survival.
 Ecosystems regulate the climate, fertilise soils, purify water, produce oxygen and pollinate our crops.
 Many have already seen irreversible changes, including in Ireland.
 What’s more, nature is our first and best line of defence against climate change.

-Ireland’s next National Biodiversity Action Plan will seek urgent solutions to reverse losses, enable protection, support conservation and deliver restoration through an all-of-Government, all-of-society approach – and that means you!
-So we are encouraging everyone – farmers, foresters, fishers, scientists, community groups, local authorities, NGOs, state agencies, businesses, young people and everyone else besides – to register for the conference, have your say on the new NBAP and help Ireland ‘act now for nature’.
+Ireland’s fourth National Biodiversity Action Plan will seek urgent solutions to reverse losses, enable protection, support conservation and deliver restoration through an all-of-Government, all-of-society approach.
+Everyone – farmers, foresters, fishers, scientists, community groups, local authorities, NGOs, state agencies, businesses, young people and everyone else besides – was encouraged to have their say on the new NBAP and help Ireland ‘act now for nature’.

 Natural Capital Ireland is a not-for profit organisation leading the conversation on the sustainability of Ireland’s natural capital.
 Membership is free to all and comprises a range of organisations and individuals from public and private sector organisations, NGOs, academia and civil society groups interested in the development and application of the natural capital approach in Ireland.
 We are structured as a non-profit Company Limited by Guarantee, governed by a Board, led by a Steering Committee and administered by a Secretariat.